 One of our favorite resources for hospital research and patient education is the American Patient Rights Association.
 They even have an app you can bring with you to the hospital.

-Harness the power of online resources to gather further information:
+Harness the power of trustworthy online resources when researching your surgeon.

 Surgeon Researcher is the only surgeon research or surgeon ratings site that curates surgeon intel from surgical professionals that are qualified to rate surgeons.